javalce/eslint-config/README.md

 ## Svelte

-To enable Svelte support, you need to install the `eslint-plugin-svelte` and `svelte-eslint-parser` package:
+To enable Svelte support, you need to install the `eslint-plugin-svelte` and `svelte-eslint-parser` packages:

 ```bash
 pnpm add --save-dev eslint-plugin-svelte svelte-eslint-parser